pkriengsiri/password-generator/README.md

 A simple password generator which uses modal windows to solicit the user's parameters for the password, and generates a random password based upon the user selections.

 ## Description
+This application generates a password of a user defined length and selected character types (uppercase, lowercase, numeric and special).
+It uses prompts and confirms

 Key features include